 Choosing the best environmental conditions to harvest crops maximises the harvest and the crop quality.
 The Kestrel Pocket Weather Meter helps farmers track the current and predicted climatic conditions.
 Whatever the crop you grow, a Kestrel Pocket Weather Meter (such as the Kestrel 3500) makes it simple to monitor field conditions from your pocket in real-time to pinpoint the ideal conditions for maximising your harvest and crop quality.
 Rugged, portable and simple to use, it also comes at an affordable price.

 Heat stress can cause reduced productivity and even death in livestock.
 The effects of severe heat stress are often seen in the form of reduced reproductive performance, reduced daily weight gain and reduced milk production.
 By using a Kestrel to monitor temperature and humidity, and referring to the heat index appropriate for your livestock (indices exist for cattle, swine, turkeys and laying hens), a farmer can take necessary cooling measures in time.
 Cooling measures include increasing ventilation, making plenty of drinking water available, misting the animals, avoiding transport and movement, and withdrawing feed.

-Every Kestrel model from the Kestrel 3000 and up includes heat stress index measurement ensuring you know when to take appropriate cooling measures in time to prevent sickness and loss.
+Every Kestrel model, from the Kestrel 3000 and up, includes a heat stress index measurement, ensuring you know when to take appropriate cooling measures in time to prevent sickness and loss.